JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Introduction

-The outflows hold insights about the associated protostars and can reveal the nature of their origins through their morphologies, kinematics, and physical properties.
+Outflows provide insights into their associated protostars and can reveal the nature of their origins through their morphologies, kinematics, and physical properties.
 Outflows can be probed using a wide array of tracers from visual to radio wavelengths.
-The atomic and ionized components of the outflow have been traced in the visual and near-infrared (NIR) hydrogen recombination lines \citep{davis11,nisini24}, and in many forbidden emission transitions such as \OII, \SII, \NII, \NiII, \CaII, and \FeII\,\citep{nisini05,pascucci20}.
-The molecular component of outflows have been extensively studied in the infrared and (sub)-millimeter wavelengths using the low-J pure rotational transitions of H$_{2}$ and CO \citep{giannini02,lee02,wu04,davis10,mottram17, dev23}.
-The accelerated warm and hot gas from shocks have been traced in the higher-J transitions of CO \citep{giannini01,gomez12,kristensen17,karska18}, and with species such as SiO \citep{lee20,towner23}.
-More recently in few cases jets have been detected in radio synchrotron emission \citep{anglada18,anton19}.
-However, no tracer is complete, and because of the very high extinction, the deeply embedded regions, particularly the outflows from Class 0/I protostars have to be studied at higher angular resolutions at longer wavelengths.
-While (sub)-millimeter data from facilities like ALMA have allowed detailed imaging of the cold molecular material \citep{arce13, hsieh23}, the mid-infrared (MIR) continuum and spectroscopic imaging of the warmer atomic and molecular material is essential to get a detailed characterization of the processes occurring in the outflows.
-The James Webb Space Telescope (JWST) \citep{gardner23} with its MIR capabilities can identify and spatially resolve multiple flow components that are hidden at shorter wavelengths, thereby providing a unique window for studying the deeply embedded protostellar phase.
+The atomic and ionized components of outflows have been traced in visual and near-infrared (NIR) hydrogen recombination lines \citep{davis11,nisini24}, and in many forbidden emission transitions such as \OII, \SII, \NII, \NiII, \CaII, and \FeII\ \citep{nisini05,pascucci20}.
+The molecular component of outflows have been extensively studied in infrared and (sub)millimeter wavelengths using the low-J pure rotational transitions of H$_{2}$ and CO \citep{giannini02,lee02,wu04,davis10,mottram17, dev23}.
+Accelerated warm and hot gases from shocks have been traced in higher-J transitions of CO \citep{giannini01,gomez12,kristensen17,karska18} and with species such as SiO \citep{lee20,towner23}.
+More recently, in a few cases, jets have been detected in radio synchrotron emission \citep{anglada18,anton19}.
+However, no tracer is complete, and because of very high extinction, the deeply embedded regions, particularly the outflows from class 0/I protostars, must be studied at higher angular resolutions at longer wavelengths.
+While (sub)millimeter data from facilities such as ALMA have enabled detailed imaging of cold molecular material \citep{arce13, hsieh23}, mid-infrared (MIR) continuum and spectroscopic imaging of warmer atomic and molecular material is essential for a detailed characterization of the outflow processes.
+The James Webb Space Telescope (JWST) \citep{gardner23} with its MIR capabilities can identify and spatially resolve multiple flow components hidden at shorter wavelengths, providing a unique window into the deeply embedded protostellar phase.